Is a Correction Looming Ahead for Vodafone Group Plc (VOD)

 VOD’s Market Performance

-VOD stocks went up by 0.45% for the week, with a monthly drop of -6.89% and a quarterly performance of -5.28%, while its annual performance rate touched 11.35%.
-The volatility ratio for the week stands at 1.38% while the volatility levels for the past 30 days are set at 1.29% for Vodafone Group Plc.
-The simple moving average for the period of the last 20 days is -1.78% for VOD stocks with a simple moving average of -10.72% for the last 200 days.
+VOD stocks went down by -3.05% for the week, with a monthly drop of -6.50% and a quarterly performance of -8.46%, while its annual performance rate touched 4.31%.
+The volatility ratio for the week stands at 1.31% while the volatility levels for the past 30 days are set at 1.30% for Vodafone Group Plc.
+The simple moving average for the period of the last 20 days is -3.70% for VOD stocks with a simple moving average of -13.65% for the last 200 days.

-During the last 5 trading sessions, VOD rose by +0.45%, which changed the moving average for the period of 200-days by -7.71% in comparison to the 20-day moving average, which settled at $16.03.
-In addition, Vodafone Group Plc saw -4.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VOD fell by -3.05%, which changed the moving average for the period of 200-days by -8.29% in comparison to the 20-day moving average, which settled at $15.78.
+In addition, Vodafone Group Plc saw -7.40% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VOD